JNicolao/alx-system_engineering-devops/README.md

-This repo is for the shell project
+This directory is for the shell project on system engineering.